GabeScott/standard-works-vault/General Conference/2008 October - Our Hearts Knit as One.md

 “And he commanded them that there should be no contention one with another, but that they should look forward with one eye, having one faith and one baptism, having their hearts knit together in unity and in love one towards another.

 “And thus he commanded them to preach.
-And thus they became the children of God.”
+And thus they became the children of God.”[^3]

 That is why Alma commanded the people to teach faith and repentance.
 That is why my children came to expect in every lesson in family night that I would find a way to encourage someone to testify of the Savior and His mission.
 Sometimes the parents did it.
 On our best nights we found a way to encourage the children to do it, either by presenting the lesson or answering questions.
 When testimony about the Savior was borne, the Holy Ghost verified it.
 On those nights we felt our hearts being knit together.

-In addition to ordinances there are principles we are following as a people which are leading to greater unity.
+In addition to ordinances, there are principles we are following as a people which are leading to greater unity.

 One of those principles is revelation.
 Revelation is the only way we can know how to follow the will of the Lord together.
 It requires light from above.
 The Holy Ghost will testify to our hearts, and the hearts of those gathered around with us, what He would have us do.
 And it is by keeping His commandments that we can have our hearts knit together as one.